Laracrofttx/SoftuniWebProject/README.md

 My project for ASP.NET Core course in SoftUni

 # Description

-A simple bakery website.
-As a normal user you can order products, leave a feedback and even more
+If you are logged as a normal user you can order from the existing products, apply for a job, and rate our work by leaving a feedback.

-- you can become one of us appling for the possition you're interested in.
+You can also contant us by filling the contact form from the menu.

-The products are ordered by category, so you can easily find what you are looking for.
+The products are ordered by categories so you can easly find what you need.

-The Bakery is having a daily offers up to 20% off
+Only Admin is allowed to do any changes on the website.